-TSCA Section 5(a)(3) Determination for Premanufacture Notice (PMN) P-17-0240 substance is expected to have low environmental hazard.
+TSCA Section 5(a)(3) Determination for Premanufacture Notice (PMN) P-21-0200 solubility of the new chemical substance.
+Acute and chronic toxicity values for fish, aquatic invertebrates, and algae are all no effects at saturation.
+The new chemical substance is expected to have low environmental hazard.
 Because hazards are not expected up to the water solubility limit, acute and chronic concentrations of concern are not identified.

-Exposure and Risk Characterization: The exposure to a new chemical substance is potentially relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+Exposure: The exposure to a new chemical substance is potentially relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.